-- We are doing a research study to compare how accurate different tests are at detecting past or current coronavirus (COVID-19) infection. - We will be comparing the results of new rapid tests with standard laboratory tests for COVID-19. - If this study identifies a good rapid test for COVID-19 it might be useful in the future for helping doctors and nurses give instant advice about self-isolation which might help block the spread of the virus. - You have been invited to take part in this study because you are having, or have had, symptoms that might mean you have COVID-19 now or in the past and are having lab test as part of your care. - If you take part in the study you will have at least two tests for COVID-19.
+- We are doing a research study to compare how accurate different tests are at detecting past or current coronavirus (COVID-19) infection. - We will be comparing the results of new rapid tests with standard laboratory tests for COVID-19. - If this study identifies a good rapid test for COVID-19 it might be useful in the future for helping doctors and nurses give instant advice about self-isolation which might help block the spread of the virus, or guide treatment which might help people to feel better more quickly. - You or your child have been invited to take part in this study because you are having, or have had, symptoms that might mean you have COVID-19 now or in the past and are having a lab test as part of your care. - If you or your child take part in the study you will have at least two tests for COVID-19.
 You will get the standard swab test from the nose or mouth.
 These samples will be sent to a laboratory and your GP will receive the results a few days later.
-You will also have at least one rapid test, but you will not find out the results of these as they may not be accurate, these are what we are testing. - We would ask to follow up with you daily for 28 days to ask about symptoms. - You do not have to take part in this study if you do not want to, and this will not affect the care that you receive from your GP.
+You will also have at least one rapid test, but you will not find out the results of these as they may not be accurate, these are what we are testing. - You may be asked to have a rapid test which tests for COVID-19 and for other common respiratory viruses such as influenza or respiratory syncytial virus from the same swab.
+These tests might be useful to doctors and nurses in future if they give reliable extra information on the cause of a patients' symptoms. - We would ask to follow up with you daily for 28 days to ask about symptoms. - You do not have to take part in this study if you do not want to, and this will not affect the care that you receive from your GP.